Mori Art Museum in Roppongi

 A special exhibition taking place at the Mori Art Museum from April 22nd until September 26th 2021 is titled "Another Energy: Power to Continue Challenging - 16 Women Artists from around the World".
 The event will showcase the work of 16 female artists with unique styles.

-Just minutes from Shinagawa Station, the Grand Prince Hotel New Takanawa is surrounded by lush greenery in the Takanawa area, with rooms offering balcony views of the nearby gardens and surrounding Tokyo cityscape.
-This urban resort features convention facilities like the Hiten banquet hall, international Convention Center Pamir, as well as a wide variety of Japanese, Chinese and Western restaurants.
+Just minutes from Shinagawa Station, the Grand Prince Hotel New Takanawa is surrounded by lush greenery in the Takanawa area, with rooms offering balcony views of the nearby gardens and the surrounding Tokyo cityscape.
+This urban resort features convention facilities like the Hiten banquet hall, the international Convention Center Pamir, as well as a wide variety of Japanese, Chinese and Western restaurants.

 Dai-ichi Hotel Tokyo Seafort is part of the Hankyu-Hanshin luxury hotels group.
 Since 1938, this luxury hotel has been opening its doors to guests who seek a comfortable stay with convenient access to central Tokyo.